-The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree.
+The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree (1st or 2:1).

 Months of entry